 “No, no. Not selling No.7.
 Getting fixed with Freighter.
 Was damaged too, fighting pirates.
 No.7 other half of Kailo, not ever sell.
-One-day this Captain Kailo will fly Lucky No.7 and captain Whooping Freighter again.”
+One day Kailo fly Lucky No.7 and captain whooping freighter again.”
 He stopped to think.
 “Maybe.”

-Kailo chirped and laughed.
+Kailo chirped.
 “Very good news.
 Kailo thank Aria from bottom of heart for lifting spirits.”
 He rushed to Aria and hugged her.

 It was good to see Kailo still hopeful.
 He was a great pilot and I suspect just as good a Captain.
 Both Aria and I were happy to have Kailo with us, he had proven himself a solid friend in difficult times.